“I would like to be able to look Maitreyi in the eyes…” — Bengal Nights, 1933

 — Bengal Nights

 Second, and this is the deviant point that prompted Devi to pen a response, is that Eliade wrote in sex.
-Although how both authors describe their bare skin touching could make whiskey hard, Devi states in the first half of her book outright that theirs was a sexless relation.
+They never did.
+While descriptions of bare skin touching do appear in both accounts, both accounts so vivid that they could make whiskey hard, Devi states outright in the first half of her book that theirs was a sexless relation.
 She would have been 15 going on 16, and Eliade 23 going on 24.
-Even in a country that betrothed its 12 year olds to middle-aged men, examples of which are given in both texts, still, those marriages are sanctioned and engineered to produce the correct caste offspring.
+Even in a country that betrothed its 12 year olds to middle-aged men, examples of which are given in both texts, still, arranged marriages are sanctioned and engineered to produce the correct caste offspring.
+Sex before marriage is still a no-no.

-Devi, I believe, at the end of the day, would never have gone against her spiritual duty to marry an Indian.
-So on the surface, after losing ourselves to the drama painted by Eliade, we are sobered by her denial that it ever happened.
+So I believe Devi at the end of the day.
+She would never have gone against her spiritual duty to marry an Indian, much less lose her virginity to Eliade or Alain.
+Thus, on the surface, after losing ourselves to the drama painted by Eliade in the first book, we are sobered by her denial in the second that carnal love making never occurred.
 Not to mention a 15 year old Bengali entering the bedchamber of a European nine years her elder smells of a writer’s imagination.
 We move on.

 “Later, I wondered if there were not ways of making love other than those we know.
 Finer, less obvious ways: the secret conquest of a woman by a caress or a witticism — or by intelligence, by which weapon she would belong to the beloved more totally than in the most perfect, most ecstatic, of sexual unions.” — Bengal Nights